-With the Molecule Properties dialog on screen, clicking on a component/attribute brings up the appropriate Properties dialog.
+With the Properties dialog on screen, clicking on a component/ attribute brings up the appropriate Properties dialog.
 For example, clicking on an atom brings up the Atom Properties dialog.
 Clicking on a different component/attribute brings up the appropriate Properties dialog.
-Clicking a second time on the same component reverts back to the Molecule Properties dialog.
+Clicking a second time on the same component reverts to the Molecule Properties dialog.

-Most Properties dialogs have an associated Utilities or Style dialog.
+Properties dialogs have an associated Utilities or Style dialog.
 For example, associated with the Molecule Properties dialog is a Molecule Utilities dialog.
-These access additional information about the molecule and its components/attributes, or provide style and color controls.
-This is useful for highlighting (or dehighlighting) a particular molecule, component or attribute.
-Utilities/Style dialogs are reached by clicking on at the bottom right of the appropriate Properties dialog.
-Return to the Properties dialog follows from clicking on at the bottom right of the associated Utilities/Style dialog.
+These provide style and color controls useful for highlighting (or dehighlighting) a particular molecule, component or attribute.
+Utilities/Style dialogs are reached by clicking on ■ at the bottom right of the appropriate Properties dialog.
+Return to the Properties dialog follows from clicking on a at the bottom right of the associated Utilities/Style dialog.